apache/flink/docs/dev/table/sql.md

 - `WHERE rownum <= N`: The `rownum <= N` is required for Flink to recognize this query is a Top-N query.
 The N represents the N smallest or largest records will be retained.
 - `[AND conditions]`: It is free to add other conditions in the where clause, but the other conditions can only be combined with `rownum <= N` using `AND` conjunction.

-<span class="label label-danger">Attention</span> Flink SQL will sort the input data stream according to the order key, so if the top N records have been changed, the changed ones will be sent as retraction/update records to downstream.
+<span class="label label-danger">Attention in Streaming Mode</span> Flink SQL will sort the input data stream according to the order key, so if the top N records have been changed, the changed ones will be sent as retraction/update records to downstream.
 In addition, if the top N records need to be stored in external storage, the result table must have the same primary key with the Top-N query.
 By default, the primary key of Top-N query is the combination of partition columns + rownum column.

 The following examples show how to specify SQL queries with Top-N on streaming tables.
 This is an example to get "the top five products per category that have the maximum sales in realtime" we mentioned above.